czl9707/notes-n-writings/note/by/developer/proxy.md

 ## Forward Proxy

 A forward proxy is a piece of software that sits in front of a zone of client machines.
 When they make requests to external of the zone, the proxy intercepts those requests and then communicates with web servers on behalf of them.

-During the process of intercepting, it
+During the process of intercepting, it can block some external resources, keep track of network usage, hide internal IP address and etc.

 ## Reverse Proxy

+A reverse proxy is a piece of software that sits in front of one or more servers, intercepting requests from clients.

 ### Reverse Proxy & Load Balancer